-For a minister living in their own home, a market rental evaluation of a property in close proximity to the parish is used for calculating the taxable values of the housing evaluation.
-The amount used in the analysis as an example only is \$500 per week (\$26,000 per annuum).
+For a minister living in their own home, a market rental valuation for a property in close proximity to the parish is used for calculating the housing allowance.
+Please note that the housing allowance is taxable.
+The amount used in our analysis is \$500 per week (or \$26,000 per annum).
+This is an example only as rental values will vary depending on the region.
+However, please check your local rental values and apply the local rate to your calculations.